jaywardell/SwiftUIDocumentBrowserLifecycle/README.md

 When using a DocumentGroup in the SwiftUI Lifecycle, the first view that the user sees is a `UIDocumentBrowserViewController`.
-So it's not easy to do anything special with the UI at that point from a SwiftUI perspective
+Because this isn't a SwiftUI view, and it's not passed to your app via the `@Environment`, it's not easy to do anything special with the UI at that point from a SwiftUI perspective
 (eg put a button in the toolbar that can present a sheet).